Michaelmas, St Michael and All Angels September 29th

 Kalendar of Shepherds illustration of September showing harvesting grapes and the astrological signs for Virgo (August 23 – September 22) and Libra (September 23 – October 22)

 It is that time of the year when you say ‘Where has the Summer gone?
 It can’t be September already?’
-But, metrologically speaking, Autumn starts today.
+But, meteorology, speaking, Autumn starts today.
 September 1st was chosen on a numerical basis for ease of measuring rather than any profound floral, agricultural or solar reason.
 So, there are three Gregorian Calendar months for each season, and each season starts on the first of the month.
-Autumn comes from Latin (autumnus) which went into French and then into English.
-The season was also called Harvest (which went into Dutch herfst, German Herbst, and Scots hairst -Wikipedia) or from the 16th Century the ‘fall of the year’ or ‘fall of the leaf’ which spread to America.
+Autumn: September, November and December.

-It still feels like summer this year, with flowers doing well in my garden and not looking too tired.
-In England, we often have a glorious September, and an ‘Indian’ Summer.
+It still feels like summer.
+In England, we often have a glorious September, and what we can an ‘Indian’ Summer, an unexpectedly warm period in mid-September to October.

 Of course, for the real Autumn, we have to wait for the Equinox, the beginning of Astronomical or Solar Autumn.
-This year (2024) on September 22nd.
+This year, it is on Monday, September 22nd, 2025, 7:19 pm.

-The stars signs for astrological September are: Virgo which is linked to Aphrodite (Venus) the Goddess of Love and Libra is linked to Artemis (Diana), virgin goddess of many things, including hunting, wild animals, children, and birth.
+The star signs for astrological September are: Virgo which is linked to Aphrodite (Venus) the Goddess of Love and Libra which is linked to Artemis (Diana), virgin goddess of many things, including hunting, wild animals, children, and birth.

 Star signs for September